OpenSourceEconomics/ose-course-data-science/iterations/bonn_ss_19/README.md

 ## Student projects

 We will run student projects for grading and heavily rely on [GitHub Classroom](https://classroom.github.com).
+All details regarding the projects are available [here](https://github.com/HumanCapitalAnalysis/student-project-template).